-All SPCs/Contractors are responsible for all scaffolding operations within their packages and shall apply the following requirements:
+All SPCs/Contractors are responsible for all scaffolding operations within their packages.

-All fixed scaffolding must conform to European standard EN 12811/1 and RD 31/08/2005 for Belgian legislation Book IV - Work equipment, Title 5 - Work equipment for temporary work at height, Chapter III - Specific provisions concerning the use of scaffolding, which applies to all scaffolding, from the most basic to the most complex structures including system structures.

-- All fixed scaffolds must be erected according to the manufacturer's recommendations and method statement. - All fixed scaffolding must be erected, altered or dismantled by trained and experienced persons under competent supervision. - All Scaffolders Record Cards will be recorded and maintained on a register kept within the Project Office. - The Scaffolding Company is required to issue the PMC Construction Manager a handover certificate, to confirm a competent installation.
-The handover certificate will be kept on site. - From the day of handover, competent/trained persons need to inspect fixed scaffolds at intervals of no greater duration than every 7 days / or sooner should the scaffold has been altered, damaged or affected by / been subject to extreme weather conditions or any other event that might have compromised its integrity. - The Fixed Scaffold Inspection Report should be used to record inspections of fixed scaffold, unless authorisation has been given by the PMC EHS Department to use a different report template. - The Temporary Works Controller (or appointed inspector) must undertake this inspection. - Appropriate measures following risk assessment need to be put in place to prevent materials falling off scaffolds. - All scaffolds that are in stairwells or walkway corridors must ensure that the ledgers and standards are protected with foam as a minimum. - No scaffold can be handed over or used without end and nipple caps installed.
+- All fixed scaffolding must conform to European standard EN 12811/1 and RD 31/08/2005 for Belgian legislation Book IV - Work equipment, Title 5 - Work equipment for temporary work at height, Chapter III - Specific provisions concerning the use of scaffolding, which applies to all scaffolding, from the most basic to the most complex structures including system structures. - All fixed scaffolds must be erected according to the manufacturer's recommendation and method statement. - All fixed scaffolding must be erected, altered or dismantled by trained and experienced persons under competent supervision. - All Scaffolders Record Cards will be recorded and maintained on a register kept within the Project Office. - The Scaffolding Company is required to issue the PMC Construction Manager a handover certificate, to confirm a competent installation.
+The handover certificate will be kept on site. - From the day of handover, competent/trained persons need to inspect fixed scaffolds at intervals of no greater duration than every 7 days / or sooner should the scaffold has been altered, damaged or affected by / been subject to extreme weather conditions or any other event that might have compromised its integrity. - The Fixed Scaffold Inspection Report should be used to record inspections of fixed scaffold on all PMC Team sites, unless authorisation from the PMC Team EHS Department has been given otherwise to use a different report template. - The Temporary Works Controller (or appointed inspector) must undertake this inspection. - Appropriate measures following risk assessment need to be put in place to prevent materials falling off scaffolds. - All scaffolds that are in stairwells or walkway corridors must ensure that the ledgers and standards are protected with foam as a minimum. - No scaffold can be handed over or used without end and nipple caps installed.